Fast Tip Friday – Format Painter in MS Word

 One of my favorite features in MS Word is Format Painter.
 This fast tip demonstrates how to use it in two ways.

-This fast tip demonstrates how to easily spot patterns using more than simply adding color to a cell.
+This fast tip demonstrates how to format subtotals in Excel so that they are more noticeable.
 Download Sample Files

-This fast tip demonstrates how to use the Excel Power Query Modulo feature to clean up a report and make it more user friendly.
+This fast tip demonstrates how to use column mode (block mode in TextPad) to insert a column using Notepad++, UltraEdit and TextPad.
 Download Sample Files

 Yes, showing paragraph markers is a must.
 To turn off the ‘double click’ activation of format painter I think you can press escape, or simply just click on format painter again.